Space nuclear power corp

 Space Nuclear Power Corporation, SpaceNukes, was founded on two fundamental beliefs: 1) the future of humankind is inexorably linked to our exploration and expansion into space, and 2) nuclear power is essential to our future, on Earth and in space.
 Our goal is to enable the successful deployment of space nuclear systems on the Moon, Mars, outer planets, or anywhere solar power or other sources are not practical.

-Progress in space fission reactors was stagnant for 50+ years, until our founders envisioned, formulated, designed, and successfully executed the DUFF and KRUSTY projects: our founders formed the core team the successful reactor tests and the Kilopower project.
+Progress in space fission reactors was stagnant for 50+ years, until our founders as key players of the Los Alamos National Laboratory team envisioned, formulated, designed, and successfully executed the DUFF and KRUSTY projects.
 This team combined unparalleled technical expertise, innovative thinking, and unabashed enthusiasm to end decades of failed advanced reactor programs, for both space and terrestrial application.